cmudig/draco2/docs/intro.md

 ## Installation

-You can install the Draco package from PyPI via `pip install draco --pre`.
-Note that the new version of Draco is currently a prerelease.
+You can install the Draco package from [PyPI](https://pypi.org/project/draco/) via `pip install draco`.